API-Skeletons/doctrine-orm-graphql/events.rst

       }
   );

-The ``FilterQueryBuilder`` event has two functions in addition to getters for all resolve parameters:
+The ``FilterQueryBuilder`` event has one function in addition to getters for all resolve parameters:

 * ``getQueryBuilder`` - Will return a query builder with the user specified filters already applied.
-* ``getEntityAliasMap`` - Returns an array of entities used in the QueryBuilder and the aliases used for each.
-Use this to help you apply more filters to the QueryBuider.

 Filtering Criteria